 So I reluctantly listed on Ebay, with the clear statement “will ship ONLY IN THE U.S. and ONLY via USPS Priority Mail”.
 And wham, a guy in Kowloon swooped in and clicked “Buy It Now”.
 Aaaargh.
 What should I do?
 The process for disputing a transaction takes weeks, and you can’t relist in the meantime; I decided to ship.
 This turned out to require US Customs forms, which I found online and printed out – in triplicate – and a really keen official plastic “Customs pouch” that the forms need to be in, which I had to order from USPS and which took 10 days to arrive – and some other special packaging hoo-ha which I’ve forgotten.
 After I jumped through these hoops and sent it off, I got a message from the guy: “Oh and please ship to this new address”.
 I replied – no can do, fella.
 I never heard from him again …

 The basic problem of course is oversupply.
 There are fewer ‘real photographers’ every year, and as they buy new gear, they create an ever-bigger pile of old stuff that fewer and fewer people want.
 Camera makers increasingly focus on pros and ‘enthusiasts’ who only want the latest stuff; people who once bought used cameras now buy new phones.

 For guys like me, the inability to unload the old becomes a strong disincentive to buying the new.

-Feel free to leave your Ebay horror stories as comments.
+Do you have an Ebay or Craigslist horror story?
+Share it in a comment.
 Oh and I have a spotless Sony a6300 and several lenses to go with it… if you know anyone…